 Updates to building safety regulations continue across jurisdictions.
 Key developments include:

-As 2025 progresses, construction businesses should review current operations to ensure compliance and consider adjustments for any anticipated 2026 code updates.
+Construction businesses should review current operations to help ensure compliance and consider adjustments for any anticipated 2026 code updates.

 Project disputes related to faulty work, building safety issues, or insolvency remain a factor in rising insurance costs.
-Businesses planning for 2026 should evaluate current coverage and work with insurance professionals to address potential gaps.
+Businesses should evaluate current coverage and work with insurance professionals to address potential gaps.

 Natural disasters remain frequent and costly, especially in high‑risk areas.
 Projects in disaster‑prone locations face extended timelines, increased costs, and potential coverage limitations as insurers adjust their policies or exit certain markets.